 Keeping fish indoors is another great way to enjoy the pet.
 Instead of having a pond or fountain, you simply set up a low-maintenance tank in your home and fill it with your favorite fish.
 Rather than choose an exotic saltwater fish, go with an easily cared for tropical fish.
 Once you set up the tank, the fish will provide you with endless hours of fun, and they only need to be fed once a day.

 In my opinion, cats are best kept outdoors.
 I only recommend doing this if you own your own land or live in a rural area.
 You should not let your cat(s) run rampant through your neighborhood.
-But, if you do live on a farm, or outside of the city limits, cats pretty low-maintenance.
+But, if you do live on a farm or outside of the city limits, cats pretty low-maintenance.
 They do not require elaborate housing, just a warm place to take shelter from the weather.
-They simply require food and water, and are usually pretty happy chasing mice and the likes around outside.
+They simply require food and water and are usually pretty happy chasing mice and the likes around outside.

 There are many different types of snakes to consider keeping.
 Smaller-sized snakes are usually low-maintenance.
-If you are planning on keeping a 30-foot boa constrictor, obviously the maintenance is going to be a little more demanding.
+If you are planning on keeping a 30-foot boa constrictor, obviously, the maintenance is going to be a little more demanding.

 Snakes require sunlight, heat, shelter, food, and water.
 Their feeding habits are very particular, so before you acquire a pet snake, learn how to feed it, what to feed it, and how much to feed it.
 I also recommend against getting any kind of poisonous snake unless you are a professional.

-These reptiles make great low-maintenance pets, and can be kept indoors or outdoors.
+These reptiles make great low-maintenance pets and can be kept indoors or outdoors.
 The best lizard to think about getting is a bearded dragon or a gecko.
 They have great personalities, and they are very hardy and tolerant to quick change.
 In fact, these fascinating creatures regenerate lost, broken, or damaged body parts.

 It is obvious that birds are outdoor animals, but when people keep them as pets, they are usually confined to a cage indoors.
-Considering that birds need to be able to fly and interact with other birds in order to maintain happiness, they do require a lot of attention, otherwise they can become withdrawn, depressed, and even mean.
+Considering that birds need to be able to fly and interact with other birds in order to maintain happiness, they do require a lot of attention; otherwise, they can become withdrawn, depressed, and even mean.

 The best way to keep a bird as a low-maintenance pet is to place it in an outdoor sanctuary where it can be in its natural environment.
 Here, it can fly around to exercise, as well as tweet away in the morning with the rest of its species.

-Mice, hamsters, guinea pigs, etc. make great low-maintenance pets and can be kept as indoor pets or outdoor pets, provided they have the appropriate conditions in their cage.
+Mice, hamsters, guinea pigs, etc., make great low-maintenance pets and can be kept as indoor pets or outdoor pets, provided they have the appropriate conditions in their cage.

-Chinchillas usually like to be kept alone or in pods of 2 or less.
+Chinchillas usually like to be kept alone or in pods of two or less.
 They are best kept in large indoor cages and require weekly feeding and watering.
 They are a great pet to keep if you have little time to care for an animal.

 In Mexico, people keep them as pets similar to the way we keep dogs in the U.S. There are a few reasons why chickens make great outdoor pets.
 They require very little interaction, they only need to be fed once every other day, they can find they're own food and water, and they do not need shelter.

 Bugs usually require little food and water, and can be kept in small containers.
 Ants are a great idea, especially for kids.
 An ant farm requires almost no maintenance at all.

-These fascinating animals make great outdoor pets, but require an appropriate habitat.
-They thrive in dry and warm environments, but require lots of water and fruits to keep them hydrated.
+These fascinating animals make great outdoor pets but require an appropriate habitat.
+They thrive in dry and warm environments but require lots of water and fruits to keep them hydrated.

 This list suggests animals that require little maintenance, but you must still give your pets a sufficient amount of care and attention.
 It's also important to consider your environment.
-If you live in a busy city or somewhere cold, the tips above may not apply to you and you could harm an animal if you keep it outside.
+If you live in a busy city or somewhere cold, the tips above may not apply to you, and you could harm an animal if you keep it outside.
 It is best to consult with an animal specialist before making a decision on which pet to keep.